Agree with Sarah - try your closest travel clinic for accurate medical advice.

 I’m not medical though – this is based purely on my own experience.
 Best to seek medical advice from a medical professional .

-do u need Cholera/Typhiod shots as well as Rabies & Tetanus? or does one have those just to be safe, please? almost 5 years agoAnswered by Babs via WorldNomads.com
+do u need Cholera/Typhiod shots as well as Rabies & Tetanus? or does one have those just to be safe, please? about 7 years agoAnswered by Babs via WorldNomads.com